 Tribal Alliance for Pollinators (TAP) is a new non-profit organization born out of the groundswell of support generated by the Tribal Environmental Action for Monarchs (TEAM).
 TEAM is a coalition of seven tribal partners — Chickasaw, Seminole, Citizen Potawatomi, Muscogee Creek, Osage, Eastern Shawnee and Miami Nations — who are restoring monarch habitat on their lands with the assistance of Monarch Watch and the Euchee Butterfly Farm.
-The TEAM coalition has restored over 35,000 milkweeds to date and is in the process of restoring 28,000 native wildflowers on 350 acres of habitat.
+The TEAM coalition has restored over 35,000 milkweeds and 28,000 native wildflowers to date on 350 acres of habitat.

 TAP provides training and technical support for tribes throughout North America that want to conserve and restore grassland ecosystems in order to help threatened pollinators and to preserve the native plants that serve as the foundation for Indigenous cultural, medicinal and culinary traditions.
 TAP currently has a regional seed bank of plants native to Oklahoma that is available for tribes within our eco-region, and is seeking contributions to expand the inventory to other regions.

 Join TAP at our next 2019 conference on April 10 - 12, at one of our training events or at one of our webinars.
 To become a member of TAP, please click here.

 Sign up to hear from us about upcoming events, our projects, and how you can help (we promise to never share your email address with other organizations).